cristiklein/simpy/README.txt

 Though it is theoretically possible to do continuous simulations with SimPy, it has no features that help you with that.
-On the other hand, SimPy is overkill for simulations with a fixed step size where your processes don’t interact with each other or with shared resources — use a simple ``while`` loop in this case.
+On the other hand, SimPy is overkill for simulations with a fixed step size where your processes don’t interact with each other or with shared resources.

 The SimPy distribution contains tutorials, in-depth documentation, and a large number of examples.